 Setting Description Passphrase Enter the passphrase to encrypt disaster recovery packages.
-By default, the passphrase must contain a minimum of 8 and a maximum of 1024 characters.
-You can set the passphrase constraints using the nbseccmd -setpassphraseconstraints command option.
-The existing passphrase and the new passphrase must be different.
-Only the following characters are supported for the passphrase: White spaces, uppercase characters (A to Z), lowercase characters (a to z), numbers (0 to 9), and special characters.
-Special characters include: ~! @ # \$ % ^ & ()+ - = '{}[] :;',./? <> " See "Setting a passphrase to encrypt disaster recovery packages" on page 280.
+Enter the passphrase to encrypt disaster recovery package By default, the passphrase must contain a minimum of and a maximum of 1024 characters.
+You can set the passphrase constraints using the nbseccmd -setpassphrase constraints common option.
+The existing passphrase and the new passphrase m be different.
+Only the following characters are supported for the passphrase: White spaces, uppercase characters (A Z), lowercase characters (a to z), numbers (0 to 9), a special characters.
+Special characters include: ~! @ \$ % ^ &amp; ()+ - = ' {} [] !:;',./? &lt;&gt; " See "Setting a passphrase to encrypt disaster recovery packages" on page 294. packages" on page 294.
 Confirm Passphrase Re-enter the passphrase for confirmation.

-Table 14-3 Disaster recovery settings
+Table 15-3 Disaster recovery settings